eddiejibson/limitrr/README.md

 });

 app.get("/registerUser/:user", limitrr.limit(), (req, res, next) => {
-    //Non intensive actions like simple verification will have a different limit
+    //Non intensive actions like simple verification will have a different limit to intensive ones.
-    //and will only be measured in terms of each request via the middleware if (req.params.user.length < 5) {
+    //and will only be measured in terms of each request via the middleware.
+    //No further action is required.
+    if (req.params.user.length < 5) {
         //Dummy function creating user
         someRandomModule.registerUser().then((result) => {
-            //Intensive actions like actually registering a user should have a different limit, hence the completedActionsPerExpiry option
+            //Intensive actions like actually registering a user should have a
+            //different limit to normal requests, hence the completedActionsPerExpiry option.
             //and should only be added to once such task has been completed fully
             //In this example, we will be limiting the amount of completed actions a certain IP can make.
-            //Anything can be passed in here.
+            //Anything can be passed in here, however.
 For example, a email address or user ID.
             //req.realIp was determined by calling the middleware earlier - limitrr.getIp() limitrr.complete(req.realIp); //Calling such will complete
             //Is also a promise.